sensedeep/dynamodb-onetable/README.md

 The `validate` property defines a regular expression that is used to validate data before writing to the database.
 Highly recommended.

-The `value` property defines a literal string template or function that is used to compute the attribute value.
+The `value` property defines a literal string template that is used to compute the attribute value.
 This is useful for computing key values from other properties, creating compound (composite) sort keys or for packing fields into a single DynamoDB attribute when using GSIs.

 String templates are similar to JavaScript string templates, The template string may contain `${name}` references to other fields defined in the schema.
 If any of the variable references are undefined when an API is called, the computed field value will be undefined and the attribute will be omitted from the operation.
 The variable `name` may be of the form: `${name:size:pad}` where the name will be padded to the specified size using the given `pad` character (which default to '0').
 This is useful for zero padding numbers so that they sort numerically.

-The `value` may be set to a function which then returns the attribute value.
-The calling sequence for the function is `value(propertyName, properties)` where `properties` is the properties provided to the API after blending with the `context` (see below).
-A value function must not depend on the value of other value properties that may or many not have been computed when the function is called.
-You may use the values of other attributes supplied via the properties parameters.

-If you call `find` or any query API and do not provide all the properties needed to resolve the complete value template. i.e. some of the ${var} references are unresolved, OneTable will take the resolved portion and create a `begins with` key condition for that portion of the value template.
+If you call `find` or any query API and do not provide all the properties needed to resolve the complete value template. i.e. some of the ${var} references are unresolved, OneTable will take the resolved leading portion and create a `begins with` key condition for that portion of the value template.

 ### Table Contexts